-SECOND GRADE Criterion #1: Scores 65% or greater on the Primary End of Year Reading Test that aligns with the Language Arts Florida Standards.
-GOOD CAUSE Criterion #2: Alternative Assessment Scores Instructional Reading Level M or greater on the Benchmark Assessment System (BAS).
-Criterion #3: Alternative Assessment Scores 70% or greater on the Houghton Mifflin Harcourt Florida Journeys Common Core 2014 Benchmark Test (Unit 5) Reading and Analyzing Text section (multiple choice items 1-20, pages 133-150).
+GOOD CAUSE CRITERIA Criterion #2: Alternative Assessment Scores 65% or greater on the Primary End of Year Reading Test that aligns with the Benchmarks for Excellent Student Thinking (BEST) Standards for English Language Arts (ELA).
+Criterion #3: Alternative Assessment Scores 70% or greater on the Benchmark Advance Interim 4 Reading Assessment (35 items).
+Interim assessments 1 and 4 are the same.
 Criterion #4: Previous Retention Student has received intensive reading intervention and was previously retained in K-2 for a maximum total of two years, not to exceed one retention per grade level.
-Criterion #5: ELL Program Participation English Language Learner (ELL) student with less than two years of instruction in the English for Speakers of Other Languages (ESOL) program based on the initial date of entry into a school in the United States.
+Criterion #5: ELL Program Participation Limited English proficient student who has had less than two years of instruction in an English for Speakers of Other Languages (ESOL) program based on the initial date of entry into a school in the United States.
 Criterion #6: ELL Committee Recommendation English Language Learner (ELL) student with two or more years in the English for Speakers of Other Languages (ESOL) program based on the initial date of entry into a school in the United States cannot be retained solely due to lack of English proficiency.
 Retention requires the recommendation of an ELL committee.
-Criterion #7: ESE Alternate Assessment Student with a disability whose Individual Education Plan (IEP) indicates participation in a statewide alternate assessment.
-Criterion #8: ESE Retention Deferral Student with a disability whose parent chooses to defer retention (maximum of one retention in K-5 unless parent requests additional retention).
-Criterion #9: ESE Previous Retention Student with a disability participating in district-wide assessment, has an Individual Education Plan (IEP) or a Section 504 Plan reflecting intensive instruction for more than two years, and was previously retained in grades K-2.
-Criterion #10: Intervention Performance Student receives intensive intervention through the RtI/MTSS, IEP, EP, ELL, Section 504, or other district-approved process and demonstrates increased performance based on progress monitoring data (increase in student achievement to the level set by the goal of the intervention).
-Student will continue to receive intensive intervention in the subsequent grade level.
-Criterion #11: Extraordinary Circumstances Student receives a Superintendent's Exemption from retention due to extraordinary circumstances.
+Criterion #7: ESE Alternate Assessment Student with a disability whose Individual Education Plan (IEP) indicates that participation in the statewide assessment program is not appropriate.
+Criterion #8: ESE Retention Deferral Student with a disability whose parent chooses to defer retention (maximum of one retention in Pre_K-5 unless parent requests additional retention).
+Criterion #9: ESE Previous Retention Student with a disability who participates in assessment and has an Individual Education Plan (IEP) or a Section 504 Plan that reflects the student has received intensive instruction in reading or English Language Arts for more than two years and was previously retained in grades Pre-K-2.
+Criterion #10: Intervention Performance Student received instruction and intervention through the MTSS/RtI (Supplemental Tier 2 and/or Intensive Tier 3), IEP, EP, ELL, Section 504, or other District approved process.
+Student data, assessments, and work samples indicate the student is demonstrating progress toward the identified goal(s) in the area(s) of concern; and with continued instruction and intervention in the subsequent grade level the student will continue to